Tankless Hot Water Heater Installation, Service and Repair – Kansas City

 The upfront cost of a tankless water is more expensive than a traditional water heater system.
 But the lifespan of a traditional water heater is between 13-15 years, while a tankless water heater, if properly maintained, can last over 20 years.

-Traditional water heaters are constantly heating the water stored in the tank, which requires a constant energy source to maintain the set temperature.
+Traditional water heaters are constantly heating the water stored within the tank, which requires a constant energy source to maintain the set temperature.
 Tankless water heaters only heat the water when in use.
 This alone can save the consumer between $70-$100 a year, depending on water usage.

 Another feature to consider is the size comparison.
 A traditional water heater takes up more room than a tankless water heater.
 This can be very beneficial when size does matter with allocated spaces.